Railk/T3S/README.md

 ##### Without Git :
-Download the latest source zip from github and extract the files to your Sublime Text "Packages" directory, into a new directory named Typescript.
+Download the latest source zip from github and extract the files to your Sublime Text "Packages" directory, into a new directory named <code>T3S</code>.

 ##### With Git :
 Clone the repository in your Sublime Text "Packages" directory.